 Pregnancy loss is one of the most emotional and physical ordeals that a woman can endure.
 “The psychological impact of a miscarriage can be detrimental for some people.
 It can have a mental and emotional impact, varying in duration from one person to the next,” Dr. Janette Nesheiwat, a family and emergency doctor and the medical director at CityMD, tells Scary Mommy.
 “It can cause anxiety and depression, which needs to be addressed.
 That’s why it’s important to have a primary care doctor to help you through the process.”

 It’s also why it’s not uncommon that sex is a touchy subject for women who have gone through miscarriage or a dilation and curettage (D&C).
 Some women might question their fertility after such an experience while others might be scared of having sex because it could lead to another loss, while others might be wondering when, or if, it will be safe to be intimate with their partners again.
+Which is why, according to the latest search data available, sex after miscarriage is searched for nearly 6,000 times per month.
 It’s a loaded subject with tons of questions.
 If you’ve recently suffered a miscarriage and have questions about sex, you can learn more from our expert, ahead.

 What is a miscarriage?
 What is a D&C?